 Macintosh computer security is not top of mind for midmarket company IT managers.
 But, in addition to clusters of Mac desktops that may be in the design and marketing departments, managers should be particularly concerned about Macintosh laptop security.
+Executives are keen on these popular laptops, and the threat of losing sensitive intellectual property or strategic data is high.

 In this tip, we'll look at four basic steps you can take to implement Macbook security, from best security practices to security software for Macintosh.